 Billy enjoys hanging out with his pals (Marco!
 Polo!), and they have a bite at what used to be called C & W Burgers, and what’s now known as C & Dubbs, way out on Dundas Street East.

-Either way, it looks like somewhere else was used for the rear yard, home of the famous dodgeball scene.
-How great is that scene?
+…including the rear yard, home of the famous dodgeball scene, is John Ross Robertson P.S.
+How great is this scene?
 So great that Adam Sandler really wanted the kids to cry when he really hurt them.
 Now, that‘s funny.

 His high school, however, was mostly shot at Western Tech.
 You see the front…

 …and the back.
-Some interior scenes were also shot at Northern Secondary…
+Some interior scenes were apparently shot at Northern Secondary…

-…and the auditorium scenes in the finale were shot at Danforth Tech.
+…but the auditorium scenes in the finale were shot back at Western Tech.

 Hey!
 Isn’t that respected actor and Emmy winner Bradley Whitford of West Wing fame?
 Yes.
 Yes, it is.
 Amusingly, he also played a sleazebag in the Toronto-shot Adventures in Babysitting.
 This town must have a real soft spot in his heart.